-The Directive aims to ensure that the websites and applications for mobile devices of the public sector agencies more accessible, based on common requirements of accessibility for all states of the European Union.
-This, an end to the fragmentation of the internal market through the approximation of national measures to scale of the union, and the establishment of accessibility requirements agreed that apply to all public sector agencies European.
-This reduces uncertainty for developers and promotes interoperability.
+The directive aims to ensure that the websites and applications for mobile devices of the public sector agencies more accessible, to be based on common requirements of accessibility for all states of the european Union.
+It is so, an end to the fragmentation of the internal market by bringing national measures at union level, and the establishment of accessibility requirements agreed that they apply to all agencies of the european public sector.
+This reduces uncertainty for developers and fosters interoperability.

-This Directive has been transposed to Spanish legislation through the Royal Decree 1112/2018, 7 September, on the web accessibility and applications for mobile devices in the public sector .
-This new Royal Decree replaces and improves the conditions that are already required the portals of public administrations in the Royal Decree 1494/2007 .
+This Directive has been transposed to spanish law through the Royal Decree 1112/2018, of 7 september on accessibility of websites and applications for mobile devices in the public sector .
+The new royal Decree replaces and improves the conditions demanded that the gates of the public administrations Royal Decree 1494/2007 .

-- Decision 2018/1523 model: sets the accessibility declaration that should employ all websites and mobile applications of the public sector agencies.
-The decision publishes a specific version in Spanish with instructions on this information to fill.
-As established in Article 15 of the " 1112/2018 should be reviewed annually.
-Given that is not yet defined state model, by default this European model, newly published, and therefore enters into force on 1 November 2018 with its publication in the DOUE.
+- Decision 2018/1523 - provides the declaration of accessibility that should employ all websites and mobile applications of the public sector agencies.
+The decision issued a specific version in spanish with instructions on the information to be completed.
+As set out in article 15 of the RD 1112/2018 must be reviewed annually.
+As it is not yet defined the state model, shall apply by default this european model, recently published, and that therefore enters into force on 1 november 2018 with its publication in the DOUE.

-- Decision 2018/1524 methodology: provides a monitoring and provisions for reporting that will have to comply with the member states to track at the national level of compliance with the requirements of the directive and make the periodic report every 3 years to the European commission.
-Actions and coordination at the national level needed to implement this decision fit within articles 18, 19 and 20 of the Royal Decree 1112/2018.
+- Decision 2018/1524 - provides a methodology for monitoring and reporting arrangements that will have to comply with member states to conduct monitoring at the national level to meet the requirements of the directive and make the periodic report every three years the european commission.
+The proceedings and cooperation at the national level necessary to implement this decision are framed by articles 18, 19 and 20 of the Royal Decree 1112/2018.

-On 21 December 2018 was published in the Official Journal of the European Union Implementation decision (HAT) 2018/2048 of the committee, 20 December 2018 on the harmonised applicable to the websites and applications for mobile devices drafted in support of the directive (HAT) 2016/2102 of the European Parliament and of the board.
+On 21 december 2018 was published in the official journal of the european union Implementation decision (EU) 2018/2048 of 20 december 2018 on the harmonized rule applicable to the websites and applications for mobile devices drafted in support of the directive (EU) 2016/2102 of the european parliament and council.

-Through this decision stipulates that the standard of application for the fulfilment of the Directive (HAT) 2016/2102 is the norm
+Through this decision provides that the standard for compliance with the Directive (EU) 2016/2102 is the norm

-This rule, aligned with the WCAG 2.1 , reflected in the all the requirements for web pages in order to comply with the directive (HAT) 2016/2102, equivalent to meet all the requirements of level of the and AA WCAG 2.1 more a series of specific requirements for special cases.
+This rule, in line with the WCAG 2.1 , reflected in the all the requirements for the web pages to be able to comply with the directive (EU) 2016/2102, equivalent to fulfil all requirements of A level and AA WCAG 2.1 more a series of specific requirements for special cases.

-All these actions fall and link with the national level through the
+All these actions fall and linked with the national level through the